-Results: 88.9% of complaints are reviewed and resolved within 80 days.
+Results: 90% of complaints were reviewed and resolved within 80 days.

 Data Source: Iowa Insurance Division, Market Regulation Bureau utilizes an NAIC information system, the State Based Systems ("SBS") for complaint, investigation and enforcement, which tracks timeliness.

 Data reliability: All complaints and inquiries are tracked using SBS for national review, comparison, and market analysis.